Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 3.25

 The Ares is supposed to be an entry-level Odin with a lower price and weaker stats.
-But its poor accuracy and spread make it a highly unreliable weapon.
-You’re better off getting an SMG like the Stinger instead if you want a high fire rate.
+But its poor accuracy and wide spread make it a highly unreliable weapon.
+Unless you expect the opponents to come rushing at you, you’re better off getting an SMG like the Spectre instead if you want a rapid-firing weapon.

 • Cost: 300 credits